 Soft skills include leadership ability, effective communication, and listening skills, empathy, professionalism, strategic thinking, and time management.
 Since these skills determine a person’s success and adaptability, not assessing soft skills is an important mistake to avoid.

-The soft skills most in demand in the current century are:
+The most in demand in the current century are:

 - Time management